sultanofcardio/learn-python/level-1/README.md

 1+2j
 ```

-> Note: Numbers in Python don't include commas!
+> Numbers in Python don't include commas!
 So one million will be 1000000 and is an integer

 **String** is the type that represents character data like the words in this document.
 In
 Python, strings are surrounded by double (") or single (') quotes to differentiate them